lsst-pst/survey_strategy/fbs2.x_notes/fbs2.x.md

 Extra g,r,i observations on some local galaxies.
 Very minor impact on metrics.
 Would be nice to have a metric that confirms these do a better job on the nearby galaxies.

-## short expsoures ##
+## short exposures ##

 Including short exposures.
 Looks like we have short exposures and multiple short exposures.
-Mulit short has a pretty large hit oin SNe metric.
+Multi short has a pretty large hit on SNe metric.
 We don't have metrics that show the value of short exposures.
 The multi-short is probably no longer feasible because shutter will heat up.

 ## Roman ##